johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-15-american-walker-in-britain-part-3/index.md

 ### Arranging for Accommodations

-If you're doing a multi-day walk, most of the time you are going to be in boonies where accommodations may be scarce.
+If you're doing a multi-day walk, most of the time you are going to be in the boonies where accommodations may be scarce.
 You may not have a lot of choice.
 Here's where Trailblazer or Cicerone guide books can be really helpful.
 Sometimes there are also web sites that list all the available accommodations.